Updated September 2019

 At all ports or land borders go ahead as follows:

-Fill out an immigration card (left) often handed out when buying your ticket in Spain, or found on the ferry’s police or information counter, or ask at the police counter on the ship, or handed out by enclave border helpers looking for a tip.
+• Fill out a white immigration card (left) often handed out when buying your ticket in Spain, or found at the ferry’s police or information counter, or ask at the police counter on the ship, or handed out by enclave border helpers looking for a tip.
 The form is in French with English subtext.

 Under ‘going to’ write any big Moroccan city like Fez or Marrakech; for ‘coming from’ put the European port you’ve just arrived from (Algeciras, Almeria, etc).

 For an ‘address in Morocco’ any hotel or camping in any well-known town will do if you don’t actually have one.
 Pick one from your guidebook.

 Do not fill out the back of the form.
 Hand it in to the police either on the ferry or at the enclave border post, get your passport stamped with a date of entry and have a ‘CIN’ number (right) also stamped into your passport (unless you have one from a previous visit).